Inpatient Trauma Treatment

 - Social workers

 - Licensed counselors

 - Occupational therapists

-Our treatment team meets three times weekly to assess patients and update treatment plans.
+Our treatment team meets daily to assess patients and update treatment plans.
 This collaboration ensures every team member has a thorough understanding of your treatment progress.
 Learn more about trauma therapy.

 Within the inpatient unit of The Trauma Disorders Program, we meet our patients’ individual needs through:

 - Daily meetings with the attending psychiatrist to discuss medication or medical issues and assess progress toward treatment goals in all phases of your treatment, including psychotherapy.

 - Three one-on-one psychotherapy sessions per week with a trauma therapist